INTERNATIONAL SCIENCE WRITERS ASSOCIATION CONSTITUTION

 The Secretary shall annually circulate a list of members in good standing.
 The list will be maintained by the Treasurer to include contact information for each such member.

-a) The President shall preside at all meetings of the Board, and shall represent the organization on all external matters unless others are so designated by the President or the Board.
+a) The President shall preside at all meetings of the Board, setting their agendas, and shall represent the organization on all external matters, unless others are so designated by the President or the Board.
 The President shall also preside at the General Assembly of members.
-As executive in charge of administration of the affairs of the organization, the President shall carry out the Board’s decisions and directions, enforce the Constitution, and serve as ex officio member and chair of all Committees.
+As executive in charge of the affairs of the organization, the President shall enforce the Constitution, serve as ex officio member of all Committees, and guide the Association in accomplishing its mission, including setting the organization’s overall goals and agenda.

 b) The Vice-President shall act in lieu of the President, if that officer is prevented from performing functions.

-c) The Secretary shall prepare the minutes of the Board meetings, and any Executive Committee meetings, and generally oversee the administration of the Association.
+c) The Secretary shall prepare the minutes of the Board meetings, and any Executive Committee meetings, and shall oversee the daily administrative tasks of the Association.

 d) The Treasurer shall supervise the collection and disbursal of all funds of the Association.
 Account books or records, which may be in electronic form, shall be available for audit.
 The Treasurer shall present a financial report to the Board annually, or as requested, and shall supervise the membership records.